 Wilda M Bucklin was born in 1921 in New York.
 She died UNKNOWN.
 She has reference number Buck2776.
 Parents: Percy Lloyd Bucklin-Buck2769 and Jessie Pearl Carey-Buck2770.

-Wilfred Bucklin was born on 1 January 1866 in New York.724 He appeared in the census in 1870 in Brooklyn, Kings, New York, United States.1162 Name in census is William.
-He died on 18 July 1946 at the age of 80 in Los Angeles, Los Angeles, California, United States.724,2445 News release: Hollywood.
-July 19 1946 (INS) Police expressed the opinion today that Wilfred Buckland, 80, pioneer film art director, fatally shot his son, Wilfred Jr., 35, then killed himself out of fear that the son was again losing his mind. source: Lima News, Lima Ohio 19 Jul 1946 Wilfred was also known as Wilfred Buckland.724,2445 News release: Hollywood.
-July 19 1946 (INS) Police expressed the opinion today that Wilfred Buckland, 80, pioneer film art director, fatally shot his son, Wilfred Jr., 35, then killed himself out of fear that the son was again losing his mind. source: Lima News, Lima Ohio 19 Jul 1946 He was a worked with Cecil B. DeMille and became a famous set and lighting designer in Hollywood, California.2446 He has reference number Buck2604.
+Wilfred Bucklin was born on 1 January 1866 in New York.739 He appeared in the census in 1870 in Brooklyn, Kings, New York, United States.1196 Name in census is William.
+In 1916 he was in California.2532 Wilfred Bucklin worked on the film Joan the Woman starring Geraldine Farrar.
+He was responsible for historical accuracy of costumes, heraldry, and buildings.
+Wilfred died on 18 July 1946 at the age of 80 in Los Angeles, Los Angeles, California, United States.739,2533 News release: Hollywood.
+July 19 1946 (INS) Police expressed the opinion today that Wilfred Buckland, 80, pioneer film art director, fatally shot his son, Wilfred Jr., 35, then killed himself out of fear that the son was again losing his mind. source: Lima News, Lima Ohio 19 Jul 1946 He was also known as Wilfred Buckland.739,2533 News release: Hollywood.
+July 19 1946 (INS) Police expressed the opinion today that Wilfred Buckland, 80, pioneer film art director, fatally shot his son, Wilfred Jr., 35, then killed himself out of fear that the son was again losing his mind. source: Lima News, Lima Ohio 19 Jul 1946 He was a worked with Cecil B. DeMille and became a famous set and lighting designer in Hollywood, California.2534 Wilfred has reference number Buck2604.
 Census records list him as William Parents: Rabbi Joseph Wales Bucklin D.D.-Buck1622 and Emily Wilson-Buck3974.

 Wilfred (Will) Bucklin Jr was born in 1910 in New York.
 He died on 18 July 1946 at the age of 36 in Los Angeles, Los Angeles, California, United States.
 News release: Hollywood.
 July 19 1946 (INS) Police expressed the opinion today that Wilfred Buckland, 80, pioneer film art director, fatally shot his son, Wilfred Jr., 35, then killed himself out of fear that the son was again losing his mind. source: Lima News, Lima Ohio 19 Jul 1946 He was also known as Will Buckland.
 News release: Hollywood.
 July 19 1946 (INS) Police expressed the opinion today that Wilfred Buckland, 80, pioneer film art director, fatally shot his son, Wilfred Jr., 35, then killed himself out of fear that the son was again losing his mind. source: Lima News, Lima Ohio 19 Jul 1946 Will has reference number Buck2605.
 Parents: Wilfred Bucklin-Buck2604 and Veda McEvers-Buck4418.